Singaporebrides | Weddings 101

 For more details regarding your appointment to verify documents and sign a statutory declaration, please click here.

-4. What You Need For a Solemnisation at ROM and at A Venue Outside ROMShi Hui and Zewei’s Cosy Wedding at Keyaki Garden Pavilion by Lam Wang Photography
+6. What You Need For a Solemnisation at ROM and at A Venue Outside ROMVanessa and Bryan Classic Wedding with White Florals and Green Foliage at Capella Singapore by Iluminen Singapore

 For solemnisations at the ROM building, only the bride and groom, and their two witnesses are required to be present.
 A solemniser on duty that day will be assigned to you, so you don’t need to invite one along.
-You, your groom, and two witnesses will need to bring along your original NRIC or Passport for the solemnisation ceremony.
-The ceremony will take approximately 10 minutes, and once you are pronounced man and wife, you are officially married!
+You, your groom, and two witnesses will need to bring along your original NRICs or passports for the solemnisation ceremony.
+The ceremony will take approximately 15-20 minutes, and once you are pronounced man and wife, you are officially married!
+The solemniser will register your marriage within the day, and you will receive a digital copy of your official marriage certificate via email.

 For those of you who are planning on solemnising outside of the ROM building, it’s time to search for the perfect venue to exchange your vows at after you’ve got all the necessary paperwork done for your upcoming solemnisation.
 Whether you are searching for a cosy and intimate location or a unique space by the beach, waterfront or charmingly sequestered in plenty of greenery, you are bound to find your dream venue in our ultimate list of solemnisation venues in Singapore.

-7. What You Need to Know About Registering For a Destination WeddingAnnabel and Joel’s Gorgeous Bali Pre-Wedding Session by Darren and Jade Photography
+8. What You Need to Know About Registering For a Destination WeddingKate and Tom’s Breathtaking Elopement in The Maldives and Raffles Singapore by Darren and Jade Photography

 Planning a destination wedding and not sure whether you need to register your marriage in Singapore prior to your overseas wedding, or if you need to re-register when you get back home?
 Fret not, our guide to registry of marriage for destination weddings has everything you need to know about registering your marriage overseas and the registry of marriage procedures in popular countries in the region.